home

 Background

 Inverse design techniques are very popular now in electrodynamics.
 Inverse design aims to produce designs $\vec p$ that minimize some $f(\vec p)$, often called loss or figure of merit.
 I usually rely on heuristic methods which are, in a nutshell, smart ways to randomly sample the space containing $\vec x$, usually $\mathbb{R}^N$.
 Among inverse design methods we also find the adjoint optimization method.
 This method optimizes designs much like a neural network optimizes its parameters during training.
-Adjoint optimization however extremely efficient as it doesn't rely on automatic differentiation.
-In brief, this method uses two simulations, one forward and a adjoint to compute the gradient of $f(\vec p)$ relative to the design parameters.
+Adjoint optimization is however extremely efficient as it doesn't rely on automatic differentiation.
+In brief, this method uses two simulations, one forward and an adjoint to compute the gradient of $f(\vec p)$ relative to the design parameters.

 The chain rule

-The first thing to do in order to perform gradient based optimization is to find an expression for the derivative of the figure of merit relative to the parameters
+The first thing to do in order to perform gradient based optimization is to find an expression for the derivative of the figure of merit relative to the parameters vector $\vec p$

-In this expression, $\frac{\partial f}{\partial E}$ is usually an analytical expression like the norm of the Poynting vector or the intensity of the fields over any spatial extent.
-Therefore, the first factor can be computed analytically or through automatic differentiation.
-The second term however demands more attention and requires the two simulations.
+In this expression, $\frac{\partial f}{\partial E}$ is usually an analytical expression like the norm of the Poynting vector or like in our example, the intensity of the fields over any spatial extent.
+Therefore, the first factor $\frac{\partial f}{\partial E}$ can be computed analytically or through automatic differentiation.
+The second factor $\frac{dE}{d\vec p}$ however demands more attention and requires the two simulations.

-It is now useful to express Maxwell equations in Fourier space $$ \left[\nabla\times\nabla\times - k_0^2\varepsilon_r(\vec r)\right] E(\vec r) = -i\mu_0\omega J(\vec r), $$ leading to a linear system of the form $$ \Omega E=\alpha J. $$ By taking the derivative of this equation with respect to the design parameters, we obtain $$ \frac{d\Omega}{dp}E+\Omega\frac{dE}{dp}=0, $$ as the source term is independent of the parameters.
-This leads to an expression for $$ \frac{dE}{dp}=-\Omega^{-1}\frac{d\Omega}{dp}E. $$ By substitution, the full gradient equation becomes $$ \frac{df}{dp} = 2\Re\left[-\frac{df}{dE}\Omega^{-1}\frac{d\Omega}{dp}E\right]. $$ The adjoint simulation can be identified in the above expression as $$ E_\text{ADJ}^T=-\frac{df}{dE}\Omega^{-1} $$ $$ \Omega E_\text{ADJ}=-\frac{df}{dE}^T. $$ This adjoint simulation uses the right hand side of the last equation as source, using the same geometry.
+It is now useful to express Maxwell equations in Fourier space $$ \left[\nabla\times\nabla\times - k_0^2\varepsilon_r(\vec r)\right] \vec E(\vec r) = -i\mu_0\omega \vec J(\vec r),\tag{2} $$ where $\vec J$ represents sources, $\omega$ the pulsation and $k_0$ the wavevector.
+This expression is expressible as a inhomogeneous supervector linear system of the form $$ \Omega E=\alpha J. $$ By taking the derivative of this equation with respect to the design parameters, we obtain $$ \frac{d\Omega}{d\vec p}E+\Omega\frac{dE}{d\vec p}=0, $$ as the source term is independent of the parameters.
+Rearranging the terms leads to an expression for the derivative of the fields we look for $$ \frac{dE}{d\vec p}=-\Omega^{-1}\frac{d\Omega}{d\vec p}E, $$ assuming that $\Omega$ can be inverted.
+By substitution in eq.
+(1), the full gradient equation becomes $$ \frac{df}{dp} = -2\Re\left[\frac{df}{dE}\Omega^{-1}\frac{d\Omega}{dp}E\right]. $$ The adjoint simulation can be identified in the above expression as $$ E_\text{ADJ}^T=-\frac{df}{dE}\Omega^{-1} $$ $$ \Omega E_\text{ADJ}=-\frac{df}{dE}^T. $$ This adjoint simulation uses the right hand side of the last equation as source, using the same geometry.
+By identifying this adjoint simulation, we have $$ \frac{df}{dp} = 2\Re\left[E_\text{ADJ}^T\cdot\frac{d\Omega}{dp}\odot E\right]. $$ $E$ and $E_\text{ADJ}$ can be obtained by engineering two simulations as we will see below. $\frac{d\Omega}{dp}$ however requires the derivative of the Maxwell operator.
+Luckily, one can prove that given eq.
+(2), the derivative only preserves the second term of the operator as $\varepsilon$ is dependent on the parameters $\vec p$: $$ \frac{d\Omega}{dp} = -k_0^2\frac{d\varepsilon_r(\vec r)}{dp} $$ We will again consider a simple case where $\vec p=\left[p_0\right]$ is just 1D and $\varepsilon_r=p_0 ~\forall~\vec r$ and the derivative of $\varepsilon$ is therefore 1.
+This leads to $$\frac{df}{dp} = -2k_0^2\Re\left[E_\text{ADJ}^T\cdot E\right].$$

 Implementation using Khepri